petr-muller/vtes.afri.cz/content/decks/20220624-dabblesnakes.md

 efficiently.
 A deck with a stealth-bleed backbone using these two cards can also use several multiact options, most of which are also very efficient.
-The Revelation modifier itself can unlock the bleeding vampire for the cost of burning two corruption counters, conveniently placed on minions by the Protocol.
+The Revelation modifier itself can unlock the bleeding vampire for the cost of burning two corruption counters placed on minions conveniently by the Protocol.
 The latter card alone enables `Dabbler`, which *also* has a second blood-gaining mode when there is no utility in unlocking after the first action.
 Lastly, anarch vampires with Protean have access to `CrimethInc.` which unlocks